bennettslin/yearlings_bobtail_app/audio-slider-notes.md

         * Decide whether remain or spent should be dark or light.

 # New notes
-* Have LyricStanzaCard and SliderVerses pass their respective child components into VerseController.

 * Have VerseController pass necessary flags to child, so that child will then render class names.